While you won’t really recognize the small transaction fee it is the very reason blockchains will live forever. Here is the reason why.

 Why fees are important

-Taking a look at Bitcoin, miners generate on average a new block every 10 minutes.
+Taking a look at Bitcoin, miners generate on average a new block every 10 minutes for solving a cryptographic puzzle, the so-called Proof Of Work.
 A block contains a lot of transactions, but usually never all of them.

 When a user creates a transaction it is placed in a pool with other pending unverified payments.
 When miners build a new block, they add unverified transactions to the new block.
 Usually there are more transactions than what fits in a block.
 Therefore miners focus on those with the highest fees on offer.